leanprover-community/blog/posts/basic-probabliity-in-lean.md

 ```lean
 variable {Ω : Type*} [MeasurableSpace Ω] {X : Ω → ℝ} (hX : Measurable X)
 ```
-In that code we defined a random variable `X` from the measurable space `Ω` to `ℝ` (for which the typeclass inference system finds a measurable space instance). `hX` states that `X` is measurable, which is necessary for most manipulations.
+In that code we defined a random variable `X` from the measurable space `Ω` to `ℝ` (for which the typeclass inference system finds a measurable space instance).
+The assumption `hX` states that `X` is measurable, which is necessary for most manipulations.

 If we define a measure `P` on `Ω`, we can talk about the law or distribution of `X`.
 It is by definition the map of the measure `P` by `X`, `P.map X`.
 There is no specific notation for that law.
 To say that `X` is Gaussian with mean 0 and variance 1, write `P.map X = gaussianReal 0 1`.